Hierarchical Data Generator based on Tree-Structured Stick Breaking Process for Benchmarking Clustering Methods: Parameter selection

 \section{Parameter selection}

-Different applications will require the generation of different benchmark data to best suit the desired outcome.
-The primary concern is the structure of the hierarchy, that is if the hierarchy is high or short, wide or narrow, as well as the distribution of data cross the levels of the hierarchy and also specific nodes.
-Additionally the difference between data in parent and child nodes can also be important in some cases.
-All of them are controlled by a number of parameters in the model: \begin{enumerate} \item hierarchy depth: $\alpha_0$, $\lambda$ or in a more general sense -- the $\alpha(\epsilon)$ function, \item hierarchy width: $\gamma$, \item data specificity: $p$, $q$, \item starting node distribution: $\theta_\varnothing$. \end{enumerate}
+Hierarchical data might follow hierarchies of different characteristics, e.g., depth, width, the average number of objects per node.
+Thus, to be applicable to various problems, the generator should provide high flexibility in generating a variety of hierarchies.
+The primary interest is in the structure of the hierarchy, that is whether the hierarchy is tall or short, wide or narrow, as well as the distribution of data across the levels of the hierarchy.
+Additionally, the difference between data in parent and child nodes can also be important in some cases.
+All of these are controlled by several parameters in the model: \begin{enumerate} \item hierarchy depth: $\alpha_0$, $\lambda$ or in a more general sense, the $\alpha(\epsilon)$ function, \item hierarchy width: $\gamma$, \item data specificity: $p$, $q$, \item root node distribution: $\theta_{\epsilon_\varnothing}$. \end{enumerate} The remaining part of this section is organised into five subsections.
+In the following four sub-sections all the above-mentioned parameter groups are discussed.
+In~\Cref{sec:controlling-the-hierarchy-depth} the $\alpha(\epsilon)$ function and its influence on the depth of hierarchy are presented.
+The $\gamma$ parameter and its impact on the hierarchy width are described in~\Cref{sec:controlling-hierarchy-width}.
+The differences in data distributions between nodes in a hierarchy (especially parent-child nodes) are discussed in~\Cref{sec:controlling_data_specificity}.
+As the hierarchy generation process is iterative and top-down, the initial (root) distribution parameters have an impact on the final hierarchy -- this is discussed in~\Cref{sec:influence_of_starting_distribution}.
+A reassignment post-processing procedure allowing for the generated hierarchies to be denoised is described in~\Cref{sec:reassignment_post_processing}.
+Furthermore, the influence of parameters on the generated trees discussed theoretically in this section is also empirically demonstrated later in the paper.